cea-hpc/modules/INSTALL.rst

        module load bar

-   By default, the modules specified on the :instopt:`--with-loadedmodules` installation option are automatically defined for load in ``initrc``.
+   By default, the modules specified on the :instopt:`--with-loadedmodules` installation option are automatically defined for load in :file:`initrc`.

    Alternatively, if users have :ref:`module collections<collections>` saved in their :envvar:`HOME` directory, you may prefer restoring their default